 Open source, cross-platform spin simulation framework

 The core of Spirit is written in C++ and designed to run platform-independently.
 Note that Python bindings are also available.
-A GPU acceleration using CUDA is in development.
+Parallelisations using OpenMP for CPUs and CUDA for GPUs enable high performance.
 You may find the source code at https://github.com/spirit-code/spirit

 It’s most important features include: